www-splitcells-net/net.splitcells.network.community/README.md

   This way the source code repos are not bloated with comments and tasks.
 * Use only project construct on hosters like Codeberg or GitHub, if there is a current need for that
-  (i.e. issues on those hosts support image attachments or it is useful for other users.).
+  (i.e. issues on those hosts support image attachments, or it is useful for other users.).
 # Format for Tasks
+* The file name format is `YYYY-MM-DD-t[ticket number]-[ticket name].md`.
+  The ticket number is placed in the file name, because it is faster to look up the ticket number that way, than to look into the file.
+  Often, the file is already opened as it is being worked on, but viewed in a way, that the ticket number is not visible.
+  This causes a significant amount of scrolling.
+* File content format:
 ```
 # Weekly deploy static website.